Concatenated continuous driving of silicon qubit by amplitude and phase modulation: Summary

 \section{Summary}

 In this study, we explore the implementation of the CCD scheme for qubit applications.
 A limitation of the conventional CCD scheme lies in the RWA in the second rotating frame, which can degrade the gate fidelity.
 To address this issue, we propose the CMCCD scheme, which employs dual modulation of MW amplitude and phase for qubit driving.
-This approach eliminates the residual counter-rotating term and dynamically decouples qubits from noise, thereby obviating the need for RWA.
+This approach eliminates the residual counterrotating term and dynamically decouples qubits from noise, thereby obviating the need for RWA.

 We experimentally implement the CMCCD scheme using an electron spin-qubit in an isotopically purified silicon quantum dot.
 The dependence of the chevron pattern on the CCD modulation strength $\epsilon_{\rm{m}}$ aligns well with simulation results, confirming the accurate implementation of the proposed scheme.
 We further assess the robustness against detuning and Rabi errors by measuring Rabi oscillations and their Fourier spectrum over MW duration.
-Our findings indicate a significant improvement in robustness compared to bare qubits, consistent with simulation predictions.
+Our findings indicate a significant improvement in robustness compared with bare qubits, consistent with simulation predictions.
 Moreover, this enhanced robustness extends to CCD qubits defined in the double-dressed state.
 We evaluate the effectiveness of the CCD schemes by measuring gate fidelity through randomized benchmarking under artificially induced errors.
 The robustness is significantly improved with CCD schemes, demonstrating advantages for stable qubit control under imperfect and noisy conditions.
-We note that while the robustness is improved, the base gate fidelity is not improved using the CCD schemes, unlike the previous study in a natural silicon device with higher low frequency noise~\cite{kuno2025robust}.
-This fact suggests that the dominant noise in this experiment is high-frequency noise that cannot be canceled by CCD schemes, and thereby no significant improvement can be seen for the proposed CMCCD.
-To achieve high fidelity gate operations with the proposed CMCCD scheme, further evaluation under environments with reduced high-frequency noise remains an important direction for future work.
+We note that while the robustness is improved, the base gate fidelity is not improved using the CCD schemes, unlike the previous study in a natural silicon device with higher low frequency noise~\cite{kuno2026robust}.
+In our device, the measured $T_2^*$ = 5.5 $\mathrm{\upmu s}$ corresponds to a qubit frequency fluctuation of approximately $\sigma/2\pi \approx 40\,\mathrm{kHz}$, using the relation $T_2^* = \sqrt{2}/\sigma$.
+In the experiments for evaluating the gate fidelity in Fig.~\ref{E6}, we use a Rabi frequency of 2.2 MHz.
+This gives $\sigma/\Omega_0$ = 0.02, which by inspection of Fig.~\ref{SIM2}(a), indicates that this device is too quiet to benefit from CCD control.
+However, in previous work on a natural silicon device, where $\sigma/\Omega_0$ = 1.7 ($T^*_2$=143 ns, $\Omega_0/2\pi$=940 kHz), the improvement can be dramatic~\cite{kuno2026robust}.